emacsorphanage/git-gutter/README.md

 Run hook `git-gutter-mode-on-hook` when `git-gutter-mode` is turn on, and run hook `git-gutter-mode-off-hook` when `git-gutter-mode` is turn off.

+## Statistic

+`git-gutter.el` provides some statistic API.
+This is useful for knowing how much code you changed etc. To display them in mode-line is also useful.

+#### `(git-gutter:buffer-hunks)`

+Cound unstaged hunks in current buffer.

+#### `(git-gutter:all-hunks)`

+Cound unstaged hunks in all buffers

+#### `(git-gutter:statistic)`

+Return statistic unstaged hunks in current buffer.
+Return value is dot-list.
+First element is total added lines, second element is total deleted lines.

 ## See Also